.avif)

 The use of databases integration into any software development project out there is crucial, consisting of many useful benefits:

-Common alternatives include Google BigQuery, Amazon Redshift, and Databricks.
+Common alternatives include Databricks, Google BigQuery, Amazon Redshift, and Azure Synapse Analytics.
+For details on platform capabilities, see https://docs.snowflake.com/.

-Our experience with Snowflake helped us develop repeatable delivery patterns, automation, and operational guardrails that we use to help clients stand up governed cloud data platforms with predictable performance and cost.
-Across greenfield implementations and warehouse migrations, we focused on making security, data modeling, and day-to-day operations practical for engineering and analytics teams.
+Our experience with Snowflake helped us develop repeatable delivery patterns, automation, and operational guardrails that we use to help clients design, optimize, and run governed cloud data platforms with reliable performance and predictable cost.
+Across greenfield builds and legacy warehouse migrations, we focused on making security, data modeling, and day-to-day operations practical for both engineering and analytics teams.

 Some of the things we did include: